lucywyman/recipes/desserts/_posts/2017-05-03-lavender-shortbread-cookies.md

 1. In a medium bowl, whisk together flour and salt.
 Set aside.
-2. In a small spice grinder (I use my cleaned out coffee grinder) to grind up 1 tablespoonspoon lavender and 1 tablespoonspoon sugar.
+2. In a small spice grinder (I use my cleaned out coffee grinder) to grind up 1 tablespoon lavender and 1 tablespoon sugar.
 Grind it up!
 You could also use a mortar and pestle to grind the sugar and lavender together.
 3. In the bowl of an electric stand mixer, fitted with a paddle